BlackBerry Curve: Curve 8900

 The BlackBerry 8900, also codenamed "Javelin" for Asian markets, was released in November 2008 with OS version 5.0 as a quad-band GSM/GPRS/EDGE phone and named the Curve 8900.
 The device is an upgrade over the older 8300 model, with the most significant differences being a 3.2-megapixel camera, a micro-USB port, Wi-Fi, and an upgraded operating system.

 The initial release was in November 2008 in the UK & Canada, though it later released in the US in February 2009 on T-Mobile, and later on AT&T as well.
 China Mobile versions were released the 8910 in 2010 and 2011 the 8980.
 The 8910 is identical except for the removal of wifi to comply with Chinese regulations at the time.
 The 8980 design is radically different from the 8900 or 8910; its design cues are virtually identical to the Blackberry Bold 9700/9780/9788 series but lacking 3G capabilities; the 8980's keyboard is the typical Curve "chicklet".

 While not as positive as other BlackBerry phones, the reviews of the Curve 8900 were mostly positive with praise for the improvements made over previous models but was criticized for the lack of 3G and a relatively slow processor.
 The 8900 was also praised for its new, stylish and confident look.

 Curve 8500 Series

 BlackBerry Curve 8520, the first BlackBerry with a trackpad.

 The BlackBerry Curve 8500 series was announced in July 2009 and released the following August with OS version 5.0.
 This series continued Research in Motion's developing "consumer-oriented" philosophy of the BlackBerry Pearl and the 8300 series smartphones with the inclusion of additional multimedia features.
 It was also the first BlackBerry to introduce the trackpad, replacing the trackball used in previous models.
 A CDMA version was released as the Curve 8530.
+The 8500 series was notably popular in Indonesia, where it was referred to after its internal codename "Gemini", and gained a cult status within the country's then-growing smartphone culture.